 IP Geolocation API Specifications

-IP Geolocation API allows 1,000 queries for free.
-It also offers monthly and yearly subscription plans if you need to make more queries.
+IP Geolocation API allows 1,000 credits for free.
+It also offers monthly and yearly subscription plans if you need to make more credits.
 The API also supports major programming languages that include:

 A downloadable IP geolocation database that contains more than 30 million records is also available.
 It is updated daily, ensuring that users always get the latest IP geolocation data.